Bianca Odumegwu-Ojukwu

-Biography

 Early life and education

-The sixth child of former Anambra governor Christian Onoh and his wife Carol, a college principal, Odumegwu-Ojukwu spent most of her childhood in rural Ngwo with her siblings Lilian, Josephine, Nuzo, Gabriel, Stella, Christian and Josef.
+The sixth child of former Anambra State Governor Christian Onoh and his wife Carol, a college principal, Bianca Onoh spent most of her childhood in rural Ngwo with her siblings Lilian, Josephine, Nuzo, Gabriel, Stella, Christian and Josef.
 She attended Ackworth School, Pontefract, St Andrews College, Cambridge, and Cambridge Tutorial College where she obtained her A-levels.
 She soon began a combined honours degree in Politics, Economics and Law at the University of Buckingham, but transferred to the University of Nigeria, Nsukka after her father, a lawyer by profession, insisted she concentrated solely on Law and join the family business.
 Following graduation, Odumegwu-Ojukwu attended the Nigerian Law School which eventually led to her call to the bar.

 Early career

-After Law School, Odumegwu-Ojukwu briefly practised the profession before quitting to divide her time between her home, her cosmetics business Bianca Blend and her interior decorating outfit Mirabella.
-Despite her reservations regarding modelling, Odumegwu-Ojukwu fronted print commercials for her brand.
-She also established the non-government organisation Hope House Trust, centred towards rehabilitating juvenile offenders in Enugu.
+After Law School, Bianca, briefly practised the profession before quitting to divide her time between her home, her cosmetics business Bianca Blend and her interior decorating outfit Mirabella.
+Despite her reservations regarding modelling, Bianca Onoh fronted print commercials for her brand.
+She also established the non-government organisation Hope House Trust, centered towards rehabilitating juvenile offenders in Enugu.
+Bianca is a Diplomat, Lawyer, Business woman, Beauty Pageant Titleholder and an International pageant holder.
+She is also Chairman of the Mayrock Memorial Foundation.